slingthor/USD/README.md

 Alternatively set `XCODE_ATTRIBUTE_CODE_SIGN_ID` to `"-"` to sign ad-hoc.

-3. Then run the script.
+c.
+Then run the script.
 For example, the following will download, build, and install USD's dependencies, then build and install USD into ```/opt/local/USD```.

 ```